 CNC Milling Machines

-This CNC machine allows for significantly higher precision metal machining than when the process is carried out manually.
+This CNC machining metal allows for significantly higher precision metal machining than when the process is carried out manually.
 Cut depth, angle, and direction variations can be programmed into the CNC milling machine.
 There are different types of CNC Milling Machines, including vertical, horizontal, and multi-axis milling machines.

 CNC Drilling Machines